ChainAgnostic/CAIPs/BCP/Session Lifecycle Management.md

 ---
-title: JSON-RPC Provider Lifecycle Methods for Session Management with CAIP-25 Sessions BPC
+title: JSON-RPC Provider Session Lifecycle Management with CAIP-25 Sessions BCP
 author: [Alex Donesky] (@adonesky1)
 discussions-to: TBD
 status: Draft
 type: Standard
 created: 2024-06-07
-requires: 25, 217
+requires: 25, 217, 285, 307, 308
 ---

 ## Simple Summary

-This backwards-compatible extension of the CAIP-25 standard defines new JSON-RPC methods for managing the lifecycle of authorizations within a session.
+This backwards-compatible extension of the [CAIP-25][] standard defines new JSON-RPC methods for managing the lifecycle of authorizations within a session.
 These methods allow dapps and wallets to dynamically adjust authorizations, providing more granular control and better user experience.
-Additionally, it allows for session management without mandatory sessionIds, offering more flexibility in handling sessions in single-session contexts.
+Additionally, it allows for session management without mandatory [sessionIds][CAIP-171], offering more flexibility in handling sessions in single-session contexts.

 ## Abstract